 XIIth century Roman Church

-The church can be visited all year round and in the summer season guided visits are organised.
+The church is open all year round for free visits .
+During the summer season guided visits are organised.

 02 54 47 85 06